Land snail: Diet

 In the wild, snails eat a variety of different foods.
-Terrestrial snails are usually herbivorous, however some species are predatory carnivores or omnivores, including the genus Powelliphanta, which includes the largest carnivorous snails in the world, native to New Zealand.
+Terrestrial snails are usually herbivorous; however, some species are predatory carnivores or omnivores, including the genus Powelliphanta, which includes the largest carnivorous snails in the world, native to New Zealand.
 Prominent predatory snail families include the Spiraxidae, Haplotrematidae and Rhytididae.
 The diet of most land snails can include leaves, stems, soft bark, fruit, vegetables, fungi and algae.
 They may have a specialized crop of symbiotic bacteria that aid in digestion, especially with the breakdown of the polysaccharide cellulose into simple sugars.
 Some species can cause damage to agricultural crops and garden plants, and are therefore often regarded as pests.

 Predators

 Many predators, both specialist and generalist, feed on snails.
-Some animals, such as the song thrush, break the shell of the snail by hammering it against a hard object, such as stone, to expose its edible insides.
+Some animals, such as the song thrush, break the shell of the snail by hammering it against a hard object, such as a stone, to expose its edible insides.
 Other predators, such as some species of frogs, circumvent the need to break snail shells by simply swallowing the snail whole, shell and all.

 Some carnivorous species of snails, such as the decollate snail and the rosy wolf snail, also prey on other land snails.
 Such carnivorous snails are commercially grown and sold to combat pest snail species.
 Many of these also escape into the wild, where they prey on indigenous snails, such as the Cuban land snails of the genus Polymita, and the indigenous snails of Hawaii.